Ichimoku Indicator

 If a bullish/ bearish cross-over signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell signal.

-A bullish cross-over that occurs below the clouds is considered a weak buy signal while a bearish cross over that occurs above the clouds is considered a weak sell signal.
+A bullish cross-over that occurs below the clouds is considered a weak buy signal while a bearish cross-over that occurs above the clouds is regarded a weak sell signal.

 Support & Resistance Zones

-Support & resistance levels can be predicted by presence of Kumo (clouds).
+Support & resistance zones can be predicted by presence of Kumo (clouds).
 The Kumo can also be used to identify the current trend of the trading market.

-• If price is above the Kumo, the current market trend is said to be upwards.
+- If price is above the Kumo, ruling market trend is said to be upwards.

-• If price is below Kumo, the current market trend is said to be downwards.
+- If price is below Kumo, ruling market trend is said to be downwards.

-The Chikou Span or Lagging Span is also used to determine strength of the buy or sell signal.
+Chikou Span or Lagging Span also is used to determine the strength of the buy/sell signal.

-• If the Chikou Span indicator is below the closing price of the last 26 periods ago and a sell short signal is given, then the strength of the trend is downward, otherwise the signal is considered to be a weak sell signal.
+- If the Chikou Span indicator is below the closing price of the last 26 periods ago & a sell short signal is given, then the strength of the trend is downward, otherwise the signal is regarded to be a weak sell signal.

-• If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the trend is to the upside, otherwise it is considered to be a weak buy signal.
+- If there is a bullish signal and the Chikou Span is above the price of the last 26 periods ago, then the strength of the trend is to the upside, otherwise it's considered to be a weak buy signal.